-We propose to perform the first measurements of the parity violation (PV) asymmetries A_p , A_d , and A_C over the full resonance region (1 < W < 2.1 GeV) at $Q^2 \approx 0.8 \text{ GeV}^2$.
-The measurements consist of scattering 4.8 GeV longitudinally polarized electrons from unpolarized hydrogen, deuterium, and carbon targets at a scattering angle centered on 12.5 degrees, using the HRS-L and HRS-R spectrometers in Hall A. The projected total asymmetry errors are approximately 4-6% (relative) for hydrogen and 3-4% dor the deuteron and carbon in each of four regions in W. Averaging the results over the full W range, the overall error is projected to be about 3% for hydrogen, 2.5% for deuterium and carbon (including a 1.8% systematic uncertainty which largely cancels between targets), and the errors on the ratios A_p/A_d and A_C/A_d are projected to be about 3.5% (dominated by statistical uncertainties).
+We propose to perform the first measurements of the parity violation (PV) asymmetries A_p , A_d , and A_C over the full resonance region.
+The measurements consist of scattering 4.8 GeV longitudinally polarized electrons from unpolarized targets at 12.5 degrees, using the two HRS spectrometers in Hall A. The projected uncertainty on the asymmetry is 4-6% for hydrogen and 3-4% for deuterium and carbon in each of four regions in W, limited by statistical uncertainty.
+Averaging the results over the W range, the overall error is projected to be about 3% for hydrogen and 2.5% for deuterium and carbon, and $\approx 3.5\%$ on the ratios A_p/A_d and A_C/A_d .
+The experimental setup will be identical to E05-007 (DIS-parity), except for the use of a lower beam energy (4.8 GeV compared to 6 GeV).
+We request a total of 30 days for production running, checkout and calibration.

-The goals include the study of resonance structure in A_p and A_d , and exploring both global and local quark-hadron duality with the previously un-studied combination of structure functions probed by PV inelastic electron scattering.
-The carbon target allows an investigation of the EMC effect that emphasizes the flavor dependence and valence vs. sea contributions.
 The PV asymmetry is particularly sensitive to the isospin decomposition, as well as the axial hadronic current.
+For the proton and deuteron measurements, the goals include the study of resonance structure and the exploration of global and local quark-hadron duality with the previously un-studied combination of structure functions probed by PV inelastic electron scattering.
+The carbon target allows an investigation of nuclear effects that isolates the contributions related to flavor dependence and Z-boson exchange.

-The results are of great practical importance in more accurately modeling neutrino interactions in the few GeV region, which is essential in the interpretation of neutrino oscillation experiments.
-The new data are also needed for modeling of radiative corrections to PV in the DIS region, and will also help in understanding backgrounds for other PV experiments.
+In addition, the results are of great practical importance in more accurately modeling neutrino interactions in the few GeV region, which is essential in the interpretation of neutrino oscillation experiments.
+This data will constrain models used as input in the analysis of such experiments, as well as testing the commonly used assumptions that nuclear effects are negligible in these measurements.
+The new data are also needed for modeling of radiative corrections and background contributions to DIS PV measurements and other tests of the Standard Model planned for the near future and as part of the 12 GeV program.